Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 No-Names

-These are tremolo systems that come out of China, as found on AliExpress and eBay.
-There used to be a lot more than there are now, but the "usual suspects" are still there.
-They are unbranded or rebranded knock-offs of well-known products, usually Takeuchi TRS101 clones.
-More recently, Gotoh/Ibanez Edge Pro clones are starting to become common.
+These are tremolo systems that come out of China, as found on AliExpress and eBay, usually Takeuchi TRS101 clones.
+There used to be a lot more advertised than there are now, but the "usual suspects" are still there.
+More recently, Gotoh-Ibanez Edge Pro clones are starting to surface.

-They have Chinese brand names like "Li Tian Century" or "Overlord of Music," or no name at all.
+Chinese brand names include "Li Tian Century" and "Overlord of Music," among others.
 The Takeuchi clones always have the Floyd Rose licensing statement on the tail.
 (The ‘Licensed’ stamp persists on many Asian OEM units, but Floyd Rose has not issued new licenses since the patents expired.
 It is now a marketing artifact, not a guarantee of authorization.)

-They are of low to average quality and sell for about $25 - $75.
-Some have been available left-handed.
+They are made of zinc-alloy and are low-to-average quality.
+They typically sell for about $25 - $75.
+They are usually not available left-handed.
 I have tried the Li Tian Century and Overlord of Music tremolos.
-They are exactly the same and are pretty bad.
+They are exactly the same product and are pretty bad.
 A dead giveaway is the licensing statement on the tail, which is very poorly produced due to the tooling now being several generations downstream from the original mold, leading to detail loss from repeated duplication.

 NOTE: These are not the OEM Floyd Rose-style products from the "Chinese catalog" that are used by many international guitar brands for their entry-level guitars made in China, Indonesia, or elsewhere (see below.)